 And here’s what you do with the dough once you have it ready.

-- Add pieces of the remaining half of dough from the bowl to the bottom of pie plate.
+Step 1.
+Add pieces from half of the dough to the bottom of pie plate.

 TIP: If you’d like to have a shiny top crust, you can brush with a little whole milk and sprinkle with sugar before place into the oven.